eat1000/ASA/README.md

 # ASA
-Ancestral Spectrum Analyzer (ASA) is a program for ancestry inference, co-ancestry analysis, or analysis of population structure with population-specific SNPs.
+Ancestral Spectrum Analyzer (ASA) is a package for ancestry inference, co-ancestry analysis, or analysis of population structure with population-specific SNPs.
 It includes "asa" for global ancestral spectrum analysis, "lai" for local ancestry inference and "psnps" for screening population-specific SNPs in reference populations.

 ## Dependencies
 + [EIGEN] (https://eigen.tuxfamily.org)